Universal Presence Connector

 source | A reference to an entity in your system (a lock, reader, device, etc.).
 Holds a single field, source.id. | Yes — see Source mapping. |

-The XOR is hierarchical: at the top level, exactly one of source or target must be supplied.
-When target is supplied, exactly one of target.location_id or target.level_id must be present inside it.
-Violations are rejected with MALFORMED_EVENTS — the per-event error code identifies which side (INVALID_REQUEST for the top-level XOR, INVALID_TARGET for the inner one).
+Exactly one of source or target must be supplied per event.
+Violations are rejected with MALFORMED_EVENTS and INVALID_REQUEST on the offending event.
 Each event in a batch is validated and routed independently, so a single request can mix source and target events.

 Source mapping